 I never attended "private school" as a child.
 My first school experience was at Gasparillo Government School.
-My father had also attended this school, as did all my brothers and sisters.
+My father had also attended this school, as did all my siblings.

 In the beginning I wasn't a fan of school.
-I started doing

-everything I could to escape attending.
+I started doing everything I could to escape attending.
 On my first day I bit my Infant teacher's hand and often times I ran away from school.
 Papa used to chase after me all over the land in the back trying to get me to go to school.
 However I eventually grew to like my time there.
 I was a Gasparillo Government student until Standard 4.

-Among the things I remember were: Creeping on my belly with my friends to see how far we could go under the school building; Listening for mangoes falling in the grass during heavy rainfall and rushing outside at recess time to search for them; Buying fried channa in brown paper cone packs or ancharr in my hand from Mr & Mrs Mack by the school gate; Working in the school garden; Santa Claus coming from Pointe a Pierre on the hood of a car for our Christmas treat; Skating down the moss in the concrete drain by the headmaster's house on my bare feet; Going for lash and pingwing in the patch on the hill behind the school; Sports day up on the school hill & Magic shows and concerts.
+Among the things I remember were: Creeping on my belly with my friends to see how far we could go under the school building; Listening for mangoes falling in the grass during heavy rainfall and rushing outside at recess time to search for them; Buying fried channa in brown paper cone packs or ancharr in my hand from Mr & Mrs Mack by the school gate; Working in the school garden; Santa Claus coming from Pointe a Pierre on the hood of a company vehicle for our Christmas treat; Skating on bare feet down the moss-filled concrete drain by the headmaster's house; Going for lash and pingwing on the hill behind the school; Sports day up on the school hill; Magic shows and concerts.

 I was about seven years old when I played one of the Wise men in a Christmas play at school.
-Zinnah from the street behind the school played Mary and they used a dolly for Jesus.
+Zinnah from Simon Street played Mary and they used a dolly for Jesus.

 I remember the teachers: Mr Omardeen, Miss Lenora Dougan, Miss Isa Patrick & Mr. Maniff Deen all of whom I later worked with at Vos Government School.
 Some of my teachers were Miss Peters (whose hand I had bitten), Miss Brathwaite & Miss Ursula Prime who was my favorite teacher.
-Our Headmaster was Mr. Marshall, who had fought with the British troops in World War 2.
+Our Headmaster was Mr. Marshall, who had fought in Europe with the British troops in World War 2.
 When he was transferred to Robert Village Government School, Mr. Jackson replaced him.
 The school was shaped like the letter "H".
-There was a government stand pipe on the Bonne

-Aventure Road next to the main gate.
+There was a government stand pipe on the Bonne Aventure Road next to the main gate.
 There was also a large concrete cistern at the back which provided the school with water.
 There was a concrete building with a row of toilets further back.
 Behind that was the school garden.
-In the back towards the Police Station side was the Headmaster's house.
+Back towards the Police Station side was the Headmaster's house.

 Other activities that I remember at the school were the Annual visit of the Police Band when they provided a free open air concert for the public.
 Also the Carnegie Library van used to visit about once per month to lend books.
 Sometimes there were free open air night-time film shows.
-Later when my brother Boyie (Nazru) became a teacher at the newly opened San Fernando TML School which was starting to produce great island-wide results, several families in Gasparillo, including ours, chose to enroll their children there.
+Later when my brother Boyie (Nazru) became a teacher at the newly opened San Fernando TML School which was starting to produce great results, several families in Gasparillo, including ours, chose to enroll their children there.
+Nadir "Nardo" Bakar...
+In the 1940s Les (my brother) and I were both at Gasparillo Government School, just a stone's throw from our house.
+Les, Geoffrey (Stephen) and Laura (Bailey) were in the same class.
+About two years behind, Patricia (Stephen) and I were in a lower class.
+Our classes were referred to as Standards.
+I was in Standard 1 while Les was in Standard 3.
+Because we had attended Mrs. Stephen's Private School, our aptitude levels were higher than average, so we were allowed to skip Standards.
+I went from Standard 1 to 3 to 5.